mbeddr/mps-platform-docs/src/doc/docs/reference/issue_trackers.md

 ## IntelliJ Platform

 This issue tracker contains issues for IntelliJ IDEA/[the IntelliJ platform SDK](https://plugins.jetbrains.com/docs/intellij/welcome.html) which MPS is based on.
-The used IntelliJ platform can be found on the
+The version of the IntelliJ platform can be found on the
 [MPS download page](https://www.jetbrains.com/de-de/mps/download/) or through MPS --> About MPS.
 The build number consists of three parts.
-Example: `MPS 2021.3.1 Build: 213.7172.958`. *213* stands for 2021.3, and the IntelliJ platform version is 213.7172 which can be checked by visiting the [IntelliJ IDEA download page](https://www.jetbrains.com/de-de/idea/download/other.html).
+Example: `MPS 2021.3.1 Build: 213.7172.958`. *213* stands for 2021.3, and the IntelliJ platform version is 213.7172, which can be checked by visiting the [IntelliJ IDEA download page](https://www.jetbrains.com/de-de/idea/download/other.html).
 If an MPS issue is related to the platform, it is forwarded by the MPS team to the platform team.